youngalfred/bowtie-sdk/react-start-bowtie-session-to-resume-on-credible/README.md

 API Key.

-This instance of the forwarding server also includes a static file service for the built Angular implementation.
+This instance of the forwarding server also includes a static file service for the built React implementation.

 ## Running the demonstration